DSC_0012.jpg

 MEET THE ALUMNI LEADERSHIP COUNCIL (ALC)

-Mia Yang (Conrad 2019): Co-Leader of the ALC
+Isabella Brakhage (Conrad 2019): Co-Director of the ALC)

 555.png